- Common uses

 Talk to your doctor about the risks of receiving a trastuzumab injection product.

-Trastuzumab injection and trastuzumab-anns injection are biologic medications (medications made from living organisms).
-Biosimilar trastuzumab-anns injection is highly similar to trastuzumab injection and works the same way as trastuzumab injection in the body.
+Trastuzumab injection, trastuzumab-anns injection, trastuzumab-dkst injection, and trastuzumab-qyyp injection are biologic medications (medications made from living organisms).
+Biosimilar trastuzumab-anns injection, trastuzumab-dkst injection, and trastuzumab-qyyp injection are highly similar to trastuzumab injection and work the same way as trastuzumab injection in the body.
 Therefore, the term trastuzumab injection products will be used to represent these medications in this discussion.

 WHY is this medicine prescribed?